ValetT-DevBook/StudentProject/README.md

 # StudentProject

-These are the main projects during my studies at the the university of Lille, France.
+These are the main projects during my studies at the university of Lille, France.

+The repository is organized by programming language.
+Each project is accompanied by a README with the context of the conception.